3D

 Cameras

-Rather than move a scene to fit in the frustum of a camera (as is the case in all of the examples above), it is more common to move the camera to view the scene.
-To do so, a transformation matrix can be made to represent the camera, called the camera matrix.
-The camera matrix can be inverted to make a view matrix.
-The projection matrix (which is calculated according to different algorithms depending on the type of projection) can be multiplied by the view matrix to make a view projection matrix.
-Objects in a scene can be "viewed" by a camera by multiplying their world matrix by the view projection matrix to make a world view projection matrix.
+Rather than move a scene to fit in the view of the camera, it is more common to move the camera to view the scene.
+To do so, a matrix called a camera matrix can be made to represent the transformation of the camera.
+This can be inverted to make a view matrix, which represents the transformation that would move the scene into the view of the camera.
+A projection matrix can be multiplied by a view matrix to make a view projection matrix, which can be used to both apply perspective and move the scene into the view of the camera.
+The product of a view projection matrix and a world matrix is called a world view projection matrix.

 The next article is about textures.